edgio-docs/edgio-docs/src/pages/guides/express.md

 ## Transpiling and TypeScript support {/*transpiling-and-typescript-support*/}

-Layer0 will automatically transpile JavaScript and TypeScript source code for running on Node.js version 14.
+{{ PRODUCT }} will automatically transpile JavaScript and TypeScript source code for running on Node.js version 14.
 If you want to control how source files are compiled, you can transpile your app on your own and point your `appPath` config to the transpiled version of your app's main entry point.